-- " The Real Bread Campaign defines Real Bread as bread made without the use of any processing aids or any other artificial additives in the flour or dough.
+- processing aids or any other artificial additives in the flour or dough.
 Real Bread can be unleavened flatbread or bread leavened with bakers' yeast (fresh or dried active) or sourdough culture. - " In the UK, white flour must be fortified with calcium, iron, niacin and thiamine as per the UK Bread and Flour Regulation 1998.
-Therefore, flours or bread mixes containing these ingredients are fine to use. - " Examples of artificial additives we would not accept include E481 (sodium stearoyl-2-lactylate), E472e (mono- and diacetyl tartaric acid esters of mono- and diglycerides of fatty acids), E920 (l-cysteine).
+Therefore flours or bread mixes containing these ingredients are fine to use. - Examples of artificial additives we would not accept include E481 (sodium stearoyl-2lactylate), E472e (mono- and diacetyl tartaric acid esters of mono- and diglycerides of fatty acids), E920 (l-cysteine).

-- " The Real Bread Campaign can help you find out where to source Real Bread, or provide you with information about how to make your own. - " At inspection, your menus and other supporting evidence such as recipes, bread mix specifications and invoices will be checked.
+- The Real Bread Campaign can help you find out where to source Real Bread, or provide you with information about how to make your own. - " At inspection, your menus and other supporting evidence such as recipes, bread mix specifications and invoices will be checked.

-- " Involving pupils in bread making can be a great way to encourage them to try new varieties such as wholegrain and granary. - Bread mixes which comply with the bronze standards are now available check with your supplier, or have a look at members of the Food for Life Served Here Supplier Scheme, for more information.
+- " Getting children involved in bread making can be a great way to encourage them to try new varieties such as wholegrain and granary. - Bread mixes which comply with the bronze standards are now available check with your supplier, or have a look at members of the Food for Life Served Here Supplier Scheme, for more information.